Economy of South Africa: Taxation

 The top rate of personal income tax rate in South Africa is 45%; the corporate tax rate is 27%.
 Other taxes include a value-added tax and a capital gains tax, with the overall tax burden amounting to 23.4% of total domestic income.

-Social benefits
+Social benefits and welfare

 South Africa has about three times as many recipients of social benefits as it has income tax-payers, an extremely high ratio by international standards.
 After 1994 resources have been rapidly reallocated to black households: while approximately 40% of aggregate social spending was directed to whites and 43% to blacks in the mid-1980s, by the late 1990s fully 80% of total social spending was assigned to blacks and less than 10% to whites.
 At present, blacks contribute some 50% of total government transfers, while receiving roughly 80%.

 The Unemployment Insurance Fund is financed out of premiums, contributions and benefits depend on earnings, and focuses on insuring workers against the risk of income loss.